RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 local development and testing, and it provides foundational knowledge for working with distributed and production environments.

-Follow this article using the files in the `./examples/09-monitoring` folder of this repository.
+Follow this article using the files in the `./examples/09-monitoring` folder of the repository.

 The end result is a system that can collect and visualize informations like in